JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 “We claim autonomy for ourselves and forget, in doing so, we can fall into the tyranny of defining other people as we would like them to be.” – Anne Truitt

 “The knowledge that I’ve got enough.” – Joseph Heller
+> True story, Word of Honor:
+> Joseph Heller, an important and funny writer now dead,
+> and I were at a party given by a billionaire on Shelter Island.
+> I said, “Joe, how does it make you feel
+> to know that our host only yesterday
+> may have made more money
+> than your novel ‘Catch-22’
+> has earned in its entire history?”
+> And Joe said, “I’ve got something he can never have.”
+> And I said, “What on earth could that be, Joe?”
+> And Joe said, “The knowledge that I’ve got enough.”
+> Not bad!
+Rest in peace!”
+> — Kurt Vonnegut, The New Yorker, May 16th, 2005

 “Have what you need.
 Need what you have.”